243 Alabama Street at 16th, San Francisco (Street parking available)

 For adopters who are required to provide proof of class registration at San Francisco Animal Care and Control in order to adopt, no refunds will be provided.

 New students will not be able to join after the first session.
 If you miss a session, please contact the trainer to discuss what was covered.
-Make-up classes are not offered, although students may audit another instructor's equivalent week class of a missed class, if pre-arranged via the Dog Training Program Manager.
+Make-up classes are not offered, although students may audit (attend without their dog) another instructor's equivalent week class of a missed class, if pre-arranged via the Dog Training Program Manager.

 Declines and Referrals